Ainard09/Worldbankdata/README.md

 ## Usage

 To run it locally, run myapp.py in your shell.
-However, the coded has been moderately modify to meet the Pythonanywhere requirements and file path.
+However, the coded has been moderately modified to meet the Pythonanywhere requirements and file path.
 You can view the web page by visiting [here](http://ainard09.pythonanywhere.com/)

 ## Acknowledgements